 All Roads Lead to San José

-There are a few surprises awaiting the unsuspecting traveler when they first consider transportation in Costa Rica.
-The first is that almost literally, all roads lead to San José.
+There are other surprises awaiting the unsuspecting traveler when considering transportation in Costa Rica.
+For example almost literally, all roads lead to San José.

 Take a look at the map linked in the image to see what we mean.
-It’s a PDF so you can also download and print it for sketching in possible routes, taking notes or even (it’s current, detailed and accurate enough for 90% of trips) use it to navigate when you arrive.
+It’s a PDF so you can also download and print it for sketching in possible routes, taking notes or even (it’s current, accurate and has enough detail for almost any trips) use it to navigate when you arrive.

 For example, Monteverde Cloud Forest Reserve and Arenal Volcano National Park are two of the most popular destinations for travelers to Costa Rica and they’re only 15 km apart as the crow flies.
 Unfortunately as the cliché goes on to note, we’re not crows.
 Vehicle traffic must travel more than 100 km and four hours circumnavigating Lake Arenal on alternately paved and rugged roads.